Paul-A-V/videos4free/README.txt

-god forbid i have vidoes and images in a subfolder each and it works fine, thats just too much to ask i guess
+Extract videos from folder for them to load.Images load fine in a subfolder just not videos for some reason.